Workers Compensation Audit

 A workers compensation premium audit may be performed after each policy period in order to verify payroll, class codes, and sub-contractor exposure.

-A work comp audit is the examination of the books or records of a policyholder (insured) to determine the accuracy of the estimated policy premium.
-The actual premium bases and exposure are reconciled after policy expiration against the estimates used to establish the actual earned premium for the policy.
+A work comp audit is the examination of the books or records of a policyholder, or insured, to determine the accuracy of the estimated policy premium.
+The actual premium basis and exposure are reconciled after the policy expiration date against the estimates used to establish the actual earned premium for the policy.
 A year-end final audit is really a verification of the exposure of a policyholder to determine the final premium to be charged since the original quote was based on estimated payroll only.

-It is worth noting that Pay As You Go Workers Compensation coverage helps reduce audit exposure because it is based on actual payroll verses estimated payroll.
+It is worth noting that Pay As You Go Workers Compensation policies help reduce exposure to large audit balances because the premiums are based on actual payroll and reported/paid in real-time, verses traditional estimated payroll programs.

-Audits are always conducted after each policy period ends or expires.
-After the audit has been completed the carrier will send a Final Audit Statement to the policy holder.
-This statement will indicate if any additional premium an insured owes or any credits to be received based on payroll adjustments by the auditor conducting the year-end audit.
+Audits are almost always conducted after each policy period ends or expires.
+After the audit has been completed, the insurance carrier will send a Final Audit Statement to the policy holder.
+This statement will indicate if any additional premium is owed by the insured or if any credits need to be returned or applied to the next policy.
+Typically, these credits or debits are caused by payroll adjustments made by the auditor when conducting the year-end audit.

-When preparing for your workers compensation audit you need to make available to the auditor only those items they ask for.
-Don't give them or volunteer more information than they ask for.
+When preparing for your workers compensation audit you should plan to make available to the auditor only those items they ask for.
+There is no reason to give them or volunteer more information than they ask for.
 Remember, the quicker an auditor can finish his job and move onto another audit, the better it is for you and for them.
-Here's some of the things you employers need for a smooth premium audit:
+Here's some of the common reports and documents employers might need for a fast and smooth premium audit:

 There are two types of workers compensation audits performed.
 A physical audit and A voluntary audit.
 Whether an insurance company performs a physical or voluntary workers compensation audit will depend upon the type and nature of your business operations and the size of the premium.
-The more complicated business or policy exposure will usually require a physical audit
+More complicated businesses and larger premium sizes will usually require a physical audit rather than a voluntary audit:

-This type of audit is performed at your place of business within 60 days after the expiration of your workers compensation policy.
-The auditor will notify you by mail and schedule the audit appointment.
+This type of audit is performed at your place of business typically within 60 days after the expiration of your workers compensation policy.
+The auditor will notify you by mail or phone and schedule the audit appointment.
 Keep in mind that the auditor is on a time schedule.
-Most insurance carriers require them to return the complete audit within a 30 day time period.
+Most insurance carriers require them to return the completed audit within a 30 day time period once assigned.
 If the audit is not completed within the time frame given, the auditor must return it to the insurance company marked delinquent.
-This may result in a larger than necessary audit bill by the carrier.
+This may result in a larger than necessary audit bill by the carrier and may not be based on any accurate data.

-Within 30 days of the expiration of your policy you will receive a voluntary audit form from the insurance company in the mail.
+Generally, a voluntary audit form is mailed by your insurance company within 30 days after the expiration of your insurance policy.
 This form should be completed and returned to the insurance company as soon as possible.
 The form usually shows the classifications as shown on your policy and asks for your actual payroll exposures for each class.
 These forms are basic but can be confusing for someone who has not complete one before.
+The form may also request that you return other tax reports or documents along with the audit form.

-If you have any questions about these forms it is in your best interest to contact the insurance company or agent and ask them how to complete the form.
-The information you send back is what they will use for your audited payroll.
-So it is very important that you understand how the information you send back will affect the audit outcome.
+If you have any questions about voluntary audit forms it is in your best interest to contact the insurance company or agent and ask them how to complete the form.
+The information you send back is what the insurance company will use for your audited payroll.
+It is important that you understand how the information you send back will affect the audit outcome and policy premium.

-It is very important that the audit be completed and submitted to the insurance company within a timely manner.
-If a physical audit, do all within reason to comply with requests the auditor may make.
+It is also very important that the audit be completed and submitted to the insurance company in a timely manner.
+If it is a physical audit, do everything you can, within reason, to comply with requests the auditor makes.
 If you've been asked to complete a voluntary audit do your best to fully complete the forms and ask for help if you need clarification on any item being requested.

 Workers Compensation Premium Audit Tips